yarms1/py-dictionary/README.md

   - `update`
   - `__iter__`
 - you can test `Dictionary` with custom class `Point` that has `__hash__` and `__eq__` magic methods.
+- do not use built-in `dict` to implement this task.